 People costs typically represent 60-75% of expenses for SaaS companies.
+Workforce costs are a critical component of strategic workforce planning, directly impacting SaaS business sustainability.
 Get headcount planning wrong and you’re either understaffed (missing revenue targets) or overstaffed (burning cash unnecessarily).
 Both kill companies.

 We see three common headcount planning failures: